 If we want a horse to reach his full potential to be well-mannered and happy in his work, it is our job to prepare them and teach them all the things they need to know before they are faced with these tasks.

-Want to learn more about the three steps of the method that I apply when dealing with these problems?
-Sign up here for free and you will receive a free videos on how to get started!
+Do you want to learn more about the three steps of the method that I apply when dealing with these problems?
+Check out this FREE video series!

 I often get the question what to do when a horse all of a sudden ‘explodes’.
 Before the explosion it seemed as if everything was under control, but then you get a burst of tension that you didn’t expect and it felt like it came out of nothing.